 - the Internet and increasing transnational digitalization;

-- and global flow of humans, plants, animals, and infectious diseases
+- the global flow of humans, plants, animals, and infectious diseases.

 Now in the turbulent COVID-19 era, these trends are being challenged and it is unclear if the post-COVID era will strengthen the idea of Westphalian nations states or result in some completely new way of organizing.

 The first accelerating trend was that of the Internet and increasing transnational digitalization.
 In December of 2018 Internet adoption passed the “fifty percent mark” where now more than half of the humans on Earth have access.
 Recognizing that means a still sizable population of humans do not have access to the Internet yet, even for those who do not, many humans do have access to mobile phones.
 The Internet’s challenge to the Westphalian notion of nation-states comes from the difficulty of identifying where a packet of information is on the Internet.
 Europe’s Global Data Protection Regulation (GDPR) probably is the most visible example of an effort to extend extra-territorial sovereignty to EU members beyond the physical borders of the EU.
 GDPR expects businesses physically located outside the EU to comply with GDPR if they engage in business with any individual from the EU.
 Moreover, if any individual from the EU is traveling in a foreign nation, that nation and business also are expected to comply with the GDPR when engaging an individual EU abroad.